-A building subject to these regulations shall meet the minimum setback requirements of the applicable zoning district and shall be subject to the following additional setback standards (Gas stations are exempt from the following setbacks; see Article XXX, Sec 4 B for applicable setbacks):
+A building subject to these regulations shall meet the minimum setback requirements of the applicable zoning district and shall be subject to the following additional setback standards:

 - 1. A building covering less than one hundred thousand (100,000) square feet shall be set back no more than twenty (20) feet from the right-of-way line, existing or proposed, whichever is greater. - 2.
 A building covering one hundred thousand (100,000) square feet or more shall be set back no more than fifty (50) feet from the right-of-way line.
-This maximum shall not apply to a building which is part of a development plan that includes multiple lots, where other, smaller buildings will face the street and will meet the maximum setback required by subparagraph 1.
+This maximum shall not apply to a building which is part of a development plan that includes multiple lots, where other, smaller buildings will face the street and will meet the maximum setback required by sub-paragraph 1.